Different Yarns for Different Knitting Machines.

 1.5-2.5 sts per inch

-In the year 2000, this gauge of yarn skyrocketed in popularity.
+This gauge of yarn skyrocketed in popularity.
 The big stitches meant faster knitting and less intense concentration, thus causing this knitting to be very relaxing for the working person.

 These are very thick.
 About 4-6 strands of fingering will make this weight.
 A very popular weight today with professional people who knit for a hobby and take their knitting everywhere.
 Knits fast and easy to correct mistakes.